-The Bronze Age period stretches across the end of the Neolithic 1750 years from 2500BC to 750BC to the start of the Iron Age.
-In comparison, that would be the same as seeing the Romans and us today in the 21st Century, in the same time period.
+The Bronze Age period stretches across the end of the Neolithic, 1750 years from 2500BC to 750BC to the start of the Iron Age.
+In comparison, that would be the same as seeing the Romans and us today in the 21st Century as being part of the same time period.
 With such a long period of time, the Bronze Age is split into 3 smaller periods: the “Early”, “Middle” and Late Bronze age.

-During this time life was changing across Wales and across Britain, metal tools were growing ascendancy, but stone tools remained a part of life.
-People’s lives were becoming more fixed, by the Middle Bronze Age settlements appear more permanent within ditched enclosures set within an organised farming landscape.
-Burial practices varied greatly during this time, but key forms such as burial cairns, and round barrows are perhaps the most known and visible form of burial from the Bronze Age.
-In Wales specifically, we see evidence of both gold and copper being mined and smelted to make jewellery such as torcs, gold bracelets, tools, and weapons.
+During this time life was changing across Wales and across Britain; metal tools were growing in ascendancy, but stone tools remained a part of life.
+People’s lives were becoming more fixed and by the Middle Bronze Age settlements appear more permanent within ditched enclosures set within an organised farming landscape.
+Burial practices varied greatly during this time, but key forms such as burial cairns and round barrows are perhaps the most known and visible form of burial from the Bronze Age.
+In Wales specifically, we see evidence of both gold and copper being mined and smelted to make jewellery such as torcs, gold bracelets, tools and weapons.
 The era of the stone axe had come to an end.
 In its place, metal both for its function and decorative use was the new status symbol.

 Life in the Cynon Valley

 Life would have changed greatly for the people of the Cynon Valley.
-Evidence suggests the valley sits in an area of intense archaeological activity.
+Evidence suggests that the valley sits in an area of intense archaeological activity.
 To the west, the Rhondda Uplands have revealed significant evidence of activity during the Bronze Age.
-This includes flint scrappers from Carn Y Bwlch dating to 2500BC.
-Each scrapper, about 2.5cm long, was discovered by Phil Shepherd “The Flint Finder of Wales”, who over a period of 25 years whilst working in the forestry industry searched for prehistoric flint.
-He discovered 1,636 pieces of flint donated to Amgueddfa Cymru.
+This includes flint scrapers from Carn Y Bwlch dating to 2500BC.
+Each scraper, about 2.5cm long, was discovered by Phil Shepherd, “The Flint Finder of Wales”, who over a period of 25 years whilst working in the forestry industry searched for prehistoric flint.
+He discovered 1,636 pieces of flint and donated them to Amgueddfa Cymru.
 You can find his story here.
 Elsewhere in the Rhondda Uplands, long tanged, tanged, and barbed flint arrowheads have been found.
-All evidence suggesting a landscape busy with people.
+This is all evidence suggesting a landscape busy with people.
 Read more about the Rhondda Uplands here.

 A Mark on the Landscape